-The flowers of the starfish plant may extend 10 inches across.
-The flowers are five-pointed and flesh-colored, although some have a grayish cast and others have a rosy glow.
+The flowers of the starfish cactus may extend 14 inches across, depending on the particular species.
+The flowers are five-pointed and flesh-colored, although some have a grayish or yellowish cast and others have a rosy or purplish glow.
 The larger species bear flowers at the base of the plant and smaller blooming species may have flowers scattered over the cactus.
 Each flower only lasts a few days but may die out and become replaced by another bloom.
 The petals have a grainy texture and pores that resemble skin.

 Pollination and Fruit

 The stench is the attracting part of the flower, but its resemblance to flesh actually confuses flies into laying their eggs on the interior.
 The interior structure of the flower is webbed, which traps the legs of the flies.
-As they struggle, a pollen packet is attached to the insect's leg and they move on to the next flower.
-After the flower has finished, it sheds the petals and the ovary swells.
-Eventually, it bears a number of slightly hairy seeds.
+As they struggle, a pollen packet that is attached to the insect's leg is released and they move on to the next flower.
+After the flower has finished blooming, it sheds the petals and the ovary swells if fertilization has been successful.
+Eventually, the ovary bears a number of slightly hairy seeds.
 Seed is easy to start, but the plant will not bear flowers for many years.